clojurewerkz/elastisch/README.md

 in the same manner, since rest API uses it directly.
 Personally, I can't see that very useful, and creating a wrapper could potentially make Elastish less Clojurish.

+# Pitfalls

+Right now clj-http's default behavior (throw exceptions) is off.
+Most likely, that will become configurable, throwing exceptions by default, since REST client should behave as close to binary driver as possible and mimic server behavior where possible.

 # This is hugely WIP

 Until version 1.0.0 APIs may change any day.
 As soon as it's stable enough (subjectively), basic docs